briannajeanne/servermaintenance/README.md

 - This script relies on the `top` command, and its output format may vary across different systems.
 Adjustments may be needed based on the specific `top` command version available on your system.
 - The script uses a simple sleep duration to limit the number of parallel processes.
 Depending on your system's performance, you may need to adjust this value for optimal results.

-Feel free to modify the script according to your specific requirements and system characteristics.

 # Memory Usage by User Script

 This script calculates and displays the total memory usage in percentage for each user currently logged into a Unix-like system.
 It utilizes basic Unix commands such as `free`, `who`, and `ps` to gather information about memory usage and provides a summary in a user-friendly format.